 Nicole Kidman is now one of Hollywood's biggest stars, but she made her debut in the 1983 drama Bush Christmas.
 Image courtesy of the Ronald Grant archive.

-As our official airline, Qantas has positioned Australia as a tantalising overseas destination through advertisements like this, of glamorous travellers enjoying a beachside lifestyle.
+As Australia's official airline, Qantas has positioned the country as a tantalising overseas destination through advertisements like this, of glamorous travellers enjoying a beachside lifestyle.

 The fairies and folklore of Australian artist Ida Rentoul Outhwaite